yoonsikp/family.md/etoh.md

-# Ethanol
+# Ethyl Alcohol
-Canadian guidelines are now recommending 2 drinks/week, previously 2 drinks/day.
+Canadian guidelines 2 drinks/week, previously 2 drinks/day.
 A drink is defined as shot (1.5ounce), beer (355mL), or glass of wine (150mL).
 Regularly screen for alcohol intake and frequency.
-Effects include disihibition, memory impairment, and respiratory depression.
+Acute effects of alcohol include disihibition, memory impairment, and respiratory depression.

 ## Health Risks
 - Liver disease